apocalyptech/ft-explorer/README.md

 `generate_indexes.py` must be run whenever the data files are changed, to update the indexes that the app uses to avoid having to load all the data into memory at once.
-Note that index generation takes quite awhile, since I've not bothered to try andoptimize it.
+Note that index generation takes quite awhile, since I've not bothered to try optimizing it.

 Status
 ------